 Welcome to my niche where family history meets inspirational fiction.

-When my dad died, it fell on me to sort through family history papers and photographs.
-In organizing my genealogy using Ancestry’s Family TreeMaker, I felt sad that the lifetimes of these people had been reduced to names, dates and places.
+After he died, I had plenty of family history papers and photographs to sort through.
+Ancestry’s Family TreeMaker helped with organizing the genealogy, but I felt sad that the lifetimes of these people had been reduced to names, dates and places.

 What stories would they tell if I could sit with them?
 What lessons of life would I learn?
 What was it like for the rural poor in the 19th century?
 What were the historical events?
 What were their hopes and dreams, hardships and frustrations?
 Researching online, I was able to fill some of the gaps in our known history and discovered events, secrets, places and people that even Dad had not known about our family.

-I began writing the story of my great grandparents in the appropriate historical setting, mixing real events of their lives with realistic situations from my imagination.
-Anecdotes and short stories are my forte, so writing a historical novel was not in my mind.
-However, once I began there was no turning back.
+I’ve enjoyed writing and publishing magazine articles, poems, and short stories but never considered authoring a novel.
+However, as I began writing the story of my great grandparents in the appropriate historical setting, mixing real events of their lives with realistic situations from my imagination, I could not turn back.
 Their stories had to be told.
-The result was my first novel, “Stone’s Hope,” set in England and the first of a series based on my heritage.
+The result was my first novel, “Stone’s Hope,” set in England, the first of a series based on my heritage.

 My husband and I traveled to Lincolnshire to walk and cycle the roads and visit the places where my ancestors, the characters in the novel, lived in the nineteenth century.
 I hope you enjoy a few of our photographs of the setting plus historical notes.
 Click on the Stone’s Hope: a Novel tab.

 My second book, The Stone House, follows the family to Wisconsin.
 Look on the menu above to find photos of the real house and other notes related to this book.
-I just published book three, Winter Music.
+Winter Music is the third book and I’m working on the fourth and last one.
 If you like historical fiction, you will find these books filled with heartwarming, emotional stories that inspire hope.
 Once you meet the Stone family, you will want to read all the books.

 Writing family history as fiction led to writing novels, but I really enjoy short works, mostly faith-based but always inspirational.
 My blog features shorts from my own life or family as well as fictional pieces and tidbits from researching my novels.